elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Because the order of the neurons is important in this analysis, we will use a preprocessed dataset, rather than clutter this chapter with data cleaning.
-We got the original data from Lars Varshney's [website](http://www.ifp.illinois.edu/~varshney/elegans), and the processed data is in our `data/` directory.
+We got the original data from Lav Varshney's [website](http://www.ifp.illinois.edu/~varshney/elegans), and the processed data is in our `data/` directory.